joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 ![Winbond flash chip](./assets/winbond-flash-chip.jpg)

-After looking up the [datasheet for this winbond 255Q256JVFQ](https://www.winbond.com/hq/support/documentation/levelOne.jsp?__locale=en&DocNo=DA00-W25Q256JV) I realizsed that this chip is a "3v 256MB Serial *Flash Memory*...".
+After looking up the [datasheet for this winbond 255Q256JVFQ](https://www.winbond.com/hq/support/documentation/levelOne.jsp?__locale=en&DocNo=DA00-W25Q256JV) I realized that this chip is a "3v 256MB Serial *Flash Memory*...".
 I researched how linux works with flash memory and found [this article on coresecurity.com](https://www.coresecurity.com/core-labs/articles/linux-flash-newbies-how-linux-works-flash) which describes getting a list of all MTD blocks (memory technology device, used for interacting with flash memory) that a system has:

 ```shell{promptUser: root}{promptHost: GL-B1300}
 cat /proc/mtd